Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving: Introduction

-This paper introduces an asymmetric actor-critic model~\cite{pinto2018asymmetric} designed to learn decentralized cooperative driving policies through single-agent reinforcement learning.
-By integrating attention neural networks~\cite{vaswani2017attention} with masking, we create asymmetric actor and critic architectures that adeptly manage variable traffic inputs and partial observability.
 We test our approach rigorously against conventional controllers in realistic traffic scenarios across various road system features, including intersections, ramps, and lane drops.
 The findings highlight the capacity of our method to substantially enhance traffic flow using decentralized policies and partial observations.
 Additionally, we investigate the impact of conservative AV driving behaviors~\cite{zhan2016non} and demonstrate how our cooperative policy can effectively mitigate these concerns, paving the way for a safer, more efficient, and adaptable traffic management paradigm.